Masale Bhat Recipe

 Storage Suggestions

 Masala Bhat will last in the fridge for 3 to 4 days.
-Store it properly in an air-tight container and reheat in a microwave or pan until nice and warm.
-If you feel the rice has become a little dry, then sprinkle a little water on top while reheating.
+Store it properly in an air-tight container and reheat it in a microwave or pan until nice and warm.
+If the rice has become dry, sprinkle a little water on top while reheating.

-Reheat only the amount you want to serve as reheating, again and again, can decrease its shelf life.
+Reheat only the amount you intend to serve, as reheating repeatedly can decrease its shelf life.

 You Might Also Like